JeffAlyanak/pcm2pwm/README.md

 > _Remember that HT2 requires a <b>0x00</b> terminator after your sample data._

-> _It is suitable that the source sample frequency is around 16kHz to match the tracker speed (which is also depending on model & battery state)._
+> _For best results, ensure that the source sample frequency is around 16kHz to match the tracker speed (which is also depending on model & battery state)._

 ### DASM, tabbed output
 As of version 1.0, the `-d` option can be used to provide output suitable for use in DASM, which requires a tab at the start of each `.byte` statement.